pvsune/loadcentral-admin/README.md

 There's no need to use DB yet; the user credentials are set by environment variables.
 When the user logins, the app generates a JWT token and save it to cookie.
 Cookie settings are set to avoid CSRF, XSS.
 The token will expire for one hour and the user needs to login again.

 ### Load topup
 Each `(PhoneNumber, Pcode)` is posted to LoadCentral API using its own Goroutine.
-The response is sent back to main program using channels and finally sent to templates for display (duhh!).
+The response is sent back to main program using channels and finally sent to templates for display (duhh).

 ## Notes
 1. Maybe good idea to setup proper CSRF token and not rely on `Set-Cookie: <cookie-name>=<cookie-value>; SameSite=Strict` response header.